janderudder/create-react-fast/README.md

 # React project boilerplate

-This is a minimalist set of files to quickly bootstrap a React Web application development environment.
+This is a minimalist set of files to quickly bootstrap a React web application development environment.
 This repository exists only to provide a light and fast alternative to [create-react-app](https://github.com/facebook/create-react-app), with very little support for the production phase.

 Typical components and features of such an environment are: